mardsh03/taskhive_bit34103/README.md

    ```
    build/app/outputs/flutter-apk/app-release.apk
    ```
+4. **Test the APK on a real device (recommended):**
+   - Install and check all features, notifications, and UI
-4. **Submit this APK to your lecturer.
+5. **Submit this APK to your lecturer.
 No extra signing needed for coursework.**

+---

+## ✅ Final Submission Checklist

+- [x] All features work (tasks, categories, store, analytics, notifications)
+- [x] No critical bugs or crashes
+- [x] All navigation and UI flows are smooth
+- [x] Animations and notifications work as expected
+- [x] App icon and name are correct
+- [x] README is up to date
+- [x] APK is built and tested

 ---